-Cheltenham Day 4 Tips & Free Bets - Gold Cup Day Tips
+Cheltenham Day 4 Tips - Friday's Tips for the 2025 Festival

-The Festival’s final day, Day 4 of Cheltenham, is known as ‘Gold Cup Day’, featuring the Holy Grail of jumps racing - the Cheltenham Gold Cup.
+The Festival’s final day, Day 4 of Cheltenham, is known as ‘Gold Cup Day’, featuring the pinnacle of jumps racing - the Cheltenham Gold Cup.

-Winners etch their names into jump racing history, and some National Hunt legends, including Arkle, Desert Orchid, Best Mate, Kauto Star, and Denman have won the race.
+Winners etch their names into racing history, and some National Hunt legends, including Arkle, Desert Orchid, Best Mate, and Kauto Star, have all won the race.

 Cheltenham Gold Cup Day Tips